-HA 302 Introduction to Public Health
+HA 302 Introduction to Community and Public Health

-Introduction to the broad concepts of public health including the mission, core functions, structure, policy role, program activities, and collaborative endeavors of public health.
-Theoretical and practical perspectives are studied to illustrate contemporary strategies for health promotion and disease prevention at local, state, and national levels.
-The course also presents the cross-cutting areas of public health including: communication, diversity and culture, and systems thinking.
+An introduction to the mission, core functions, structure, policy role, program activities and collaborative endeavors of public health.
+Concepts in epidemiology and population health are explored as well as contemporary strategies for health promotion.
+Incorporates cross-disciplinary areas of community and public health including: communication, diversity, culture and systems thinking.